maximodleon/wikipediajs/README.md

 # Features
 * Search wikipedia articles in any language
-* Get randmon a random article
+* Get a random article
 * Get feed for Picture of the day, featured article or 'on this day' articles

 # Usage